javascript-tutorial/en.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 2. `DOMContentLoaded` may happen both before and after `async`, no guarantees here.
 3. Async scripts don't wait for each other.
 A smaller script `small.js` goes second, but probably loads before `long.js`, so runs first.
 That's called a "load-first" order.

-Async scripts are great when we integrate an independant third-party script into the page: counters, ads and so on.
+Async scripts are great when we integrate an independent third-party script into the page: counters, ads and so on.

 ```html
 <script async src="https://google-analytics.com/analytics.js"></script>